-The following remark codes may appear with the water-quality data in this section:
+The following remark codes may appear with the water-quality data in this report:

-rinted Output Remark E or e Estimated value.
-Actual value is known to be greater than the value shown. < Actual value is known to be less than the value shown.
-K Results based on colony count outside the acceptance range (non-ideal colony count).
+PRINTED OUTPUT REMARK E Estimated value.
+Actual value is known to be greater than the value shown. < Actual value is known to be less than the value shown. К Results based on colony count outside the acceptance range (non-ideal colony count).
 L Biological organism count less than 0.5 percent (organism may be observed rather than counted).
 D Biological organism count equal to or greater than 15 percent (dominant).
 V Analyte was detected in both the environmental sample and the associated blanks. & Biological organism estimated as dominant.